lightward/mechanic-tasks/docs/add-a-gift-message-form-to-your-shopify-theme-and-email-recipients-after-fulfillment/README.md

-# Email gift recipients when orders are fulfilled
+# Add a gift message form to your Shopify theme and email recipients after fulfillment

-Tags: Email, Fulfillment, Orders
+Tags: Email, Fulfillment, Orders, Storefront Forms

-Email a gift recipient their personal message when the whole order has been fulfilled, using answers saved by a Mechanic form on the cart page.
+Use a Mechanic form in your Shopify theme to collect gift details on the cart page, then email the recipient when the whole order has been fulfilled.

-* View in the task library: [tasks.mechanic.dev/email-gift-recipients-when-orders-are-fulfilled](https://tasks.mechanic.dev/email-gift-recipients-when-orders-are-fulfilled)
+* View in the task library: [tasks.mechanic.dev/add-a-gift-message-form-to-your-shopify-theme-and-email-recipients-after-fulfillment](https://tasks.mechanic.dev/add-a-gift-message-form-to-your-shopify-theme-and-email-recipients-after-fulfillment)
-* Task JSON, for direct import: [task.json](../../tasks/email-gift-recipients-when-orders-are-fulfilled.json)
+* Task JSON, for direct import: [task.json](../../tasks/add-a-gift-message-form-to-your-shopify-theme-and-email-recipients-after-fulfillment.json)
 * Preview task code: [script.liquid](./script.liquid)

 ## Default options